jimniels/blog/src/client/posts/2012-12-11-calculate-the-ios-border-radius.md

 ---
-title: "Calculate the Border Radius for iOS-Style Icons Using a Simple Ratio"
 tags: tips engineering iconGalleries
 redirect_from: /posts/ios-border-radius/
 ---

+# Calculate the Border Radius for iOS-Style Icons Using a Simple Ratio

 So you've got to create an icon for the iOS ecosystem, where do you start?
 You probably realized quickly you'll have to supply a couple different sizes for the various contexts in which the icon will be used.
 Apple details these requirements in their [iOS Human Interface Guidelines][iconSizes]: